 Studying millionaires is quite fascinating, because more often than not, they are regular, ordinary people with remarkable discipline and focus.
 Very wealthy individuals get that way by working differently (not necessarily harder or smarter) than the rest of the world.
-One fascinating insight into millionaires is that they typically have multiple streams of income.
+One fascinating insight into millionaires is that they typically have multiple streams of income

-A study highlighted the following intriguing aspect of millionaires:
+the following intriguing aspect of millionaires:

 - 65 percent of millionaires have three streams of income